Elekekic/Uberly/README.md

 > [!NOTE]
 > This project is currently in **refactoring**.
 I am planning to incorporate additional features, so the current state of the project reflects the progress made within one month.

-> [!CAUTION]
-> Since the database is currently deployed on Koyeb and it's on a free plan, I have to reset it every 50 hours.
-If you see an error reflecting the server not responding, it's probably caused by that.

 <br>

 <h1 id="table-of-contents"> 🧾 Table of contents </h1>